Kristian Ealey

 Kristian John Ealey (21 November 1977 - 3 May 2016) was a British actor and musician.
 He was best known for starring in the soap operas Brookside from 1998 to 2000 and Hollyoaks from 2000 to 2004 playing Matt Musgrove.
 He died in his sleep at the age of 38 on 3 May 2016.

 Career

-Ealey was born in Lancashire.
-While growing up in Liverpool, he appeared in an episode of Bread at the age of nine.
+Ealey was born in Liverpool.
+While growing up, he appeared in an episode of Bread at the age of nine.
 More than ten years passed before he got his big break appearing as regular Matt Musgrove in the Channel 4 soap Brookside from 1998 to 2000.
 The character appeared again in another soap Hollyoaks until 2004.
 He also appeared in the spin-offs Hollyoaks: Indecent Behaviour in 2001 and Hollyoaks: After Hours in 2004.
 The latter was to be his last appearance in the show.

 At this time, he was also working as a musician, becoming the lead singer and guitarist in Liverpool band Tramp Attack.
 Following this he joined the band Edgar Jones and the Joneses.
 In 2000, he played Ringo Starr in the television movie In His Life: The John Lennon Story.